happypeter/happyschool/src/pages/001-rust/index.md

 ![](https://img.haoqicat.com/2019041204.jpg)

 Rust plays well with other languages.
-Rust interfaces to other languages through the C ABI at zero cost. you can use C library in Rust Code, or use Rust lib in C code.
+Rust interfaces to other languages through the C ABI at zero cost. you can use C library in Rust Code, or use Rust library in C code.

-Now let's understand the Rust way buy a demo.
+Now let's understand the Rust way with a demo.
 Ruby language has a method named `blank`, which is used to check if a string is blank.
 The ruby implementation is like this.

 ```ruby
 class ::String